element-hq/riot-automated-tests/README.rst

 - Install JDK
 - Install Eclipse IDE for developper
-- Install TestNG Eclipse plugin (http://testng.org/doc/download.html)
+- Install TestNG Eclipse plugin (http://testng.org/doc/download.html).
+Usefull to launch tests from Eclipse.
 - Install Maven
+- Get the sources from github, then use maven install to recover the dependencies.
+- If you want to explore the application under test UI in real time (mandatory to develop automated tests), launch UIAutomatorViewer in $ANDROID_HOME/tools/uiautomatorviewer

 Appium Server
 -------------